Key Management Cheat Sheet¶

 - Distribution of new keying material, if required.

-- Design controls to secure the trust store against injection of 3rd party root certificates.
+- Design controls to secure the trust store against injection of third-party root certificates.
 The access controls are managed and enforced on an entity and application basis.

 - Implement integrity controls on objects stored in the trust store.